arnognulf/monorail/README.md

 🚝 Monorail Prompt
 ==================

-Monorail is a simple and beautiful shell prompt for Bash and Zsh with customizable gradient colors.
+Monorail is a simple and beautiful shell prompt for Bash, Zsh, and Ksh with customizable gradient colors.

 ![Animation showing changing gradient in monorail_gradient by selecting them in fzf with preview.
 Aftwards, two colors are entered manually to create a gradient](images/animation.gif)